pnsn/QuakeShake/README.md

-#Webiworm
+quakeShake#quakeShake

-Webiworm is a Node.js app designed to connect to a variety of binary seismic trace data, convert it to JSON and use Redis pub-sub to broadcast.
+quakeShake is a Node.js app designed to connect to a variety of binary seismic trace data, convert it to JSON and use Redis pub-sub to broadcast.
 Note at this time it is an unfinished project.

 #Data Types